 Continuing Education and Certification Information

-As a way to highlight their expertise in the field of renewable energy, graduates may consider becoming certified.
+As a way to highlight their expertise in the field of renewable energy, graduates may consider earning professional certification.
 The North American Board of Certified Energy Practitioners offers various levels of certification to professionals in the renewable energies industry.
 Certifications are available for solar thermal installers, small wind installers and PV installers.
-Individuals must typically demonstrate their professional experience and pass an examination before they are eligible to gain certification.
+Individuals must typically have professional experience and pass an examination before they can be certified.